Skip to content

 Bio

-David Simchi-Levi is an American academic working as a Professor of Engineering Systems at Massachusetts Institute of Technology.
-He is also the founder or co-founder of several companies.
-Simchi-Levi’s research focuses on supply chain management, revenue management, and business analytics.
+David Simchi-Levi is a Professor of Engineering Systems at Massachusetts Institute of Technology.
+He is also the founder and co-founder of several companies.
+Simchi-Levi’s research focuses on supply chain management, revenue management and business analytics.
+He is known for developing the Risk Exposure Model, a new approach to assessment of supply chain resilience and risk-tolerance.

 Large Language Models for Supply Chain Decisions